rschristopher/rschristopher.github.io/src/pow/sovereignty/level-5.md

-# Level 5: Enterprise Scaling
+# Level 5: Enterprise Scale

 Scale your mining farm to enterprise levels, pushing hashrate to find blocks every 2-3 months.
 This expansion turns your operation into a dominant force, converting massive energy into consistent hashrate, earning Bitcoin while maintaining full sovereignty over your proof-of-work hashrate.